 Immediate Family Alcoholism

 Many people come from families with generational alcoholism.
 While they typically hold down decent jobs, they also experience crushing depression in many instances.
-They struggle to cope with their persistent sense of despair by turning to alcohol.
+They struggle to cope with their persistent sense of despair on a regular basis by turning to heavy alcohol use night after night, time after time.

 Chronic Severe Alcoholism

 The chronic and severe alcoholic is the rarest.
 They began drinking at a young age and have dependencies or addictions to other substances.
 Usually, they also endure psychiatric or mental health disorders that make treatment particularly necessary.
-75% of them have a family history with alcohol as well.
+Seventy-five percent of them have a family history with alcohol as well.

-Get Proper Treatment for Alcoholism and Alcohol Use Disorder
+Get Treatment for Alcoholism and Alcohol Use Disorder

-The best treatment plan for alcoholism is specifically designed for you.
-Indiana Center for Recovery offers all the evidence-based options you’ll need to make a full recovery.
-Depending on the individual, effective alcoholism treatment involves detox courses, residential stays, outpatient programs, and often group or individual counseling.
+Indiana Center for Recovery offers all the evidence-based options and environmental factors you’ll need to make a full recovery.
+Depending on your dependency level, alcoholism treatment involves detox courses, residential stays, outpatient programs, and group or individual counseling.
+Therapies like cognitive behavioral therapy, Alcoholics Anonymous, self-help groups, and various medications for mental and physical health can put you at low risk for alcohol abuse and drop your amount of alcohol consumption by changing your thinking and drinking patterns.